 Measures of Success

-- Developed an effective composting program for all campus clippings, shredded trees, etc., returning nutrients to the soil.
+- Our campus has an effective composting program for all campus clippings, shredded trees, etc., returning nutrients to the soil.

 - Commenced a renewal of campus stormwater infrastructure (stage one) that passes central campus drainage through a centrifugal drain system before discharging the low flow filtered water into wetlands adjacent to the lagoon.

 - Developed bioswales in several areas of campus soil (Manzanita, San Clemente Housing Project, Library corridor, San Nicolas wetland) to percolate water directly back into the soil.

 - Established the first permeable pavement on walkways in the main axis of the campus (Library corridor).